anle404/cos30045-lab/Lab1/README.md

-# Lab 1.1, 1.2
-- Open the HTML_Starter_Template.html

-# Lab 1.3:
+# Open the corresponding HTML file for each Lab exercises
-- Open the Drawing_Shapes.html